-With all the revelations coming out of the surveillance programs implemented by the US government and widely used by their government and notable others (the UK but perhaps more?), it has brought to the fore the question where is my data and whose is looking after it?
+With all the revelations coming out of the surveillance programs implemented by the US government and widely used by their government and notable others (the UK but perhaps more?), it has brought to the fore the question where is my data, is it subject to privacy who is looking after it?
 Or potentially who is looking at it?!

-I don’t intend to outline some political position, we are a cloud company not a political party but that said we do have guiding principles in the way we go about our business and how we treat our customers’ data.
-They probably aren’t on the criteria list when most of our customers are choosing between using us and say AWS, Microsoft, Rackspace or Google (our four biggest competitors), perhaps going forward they might be more prevalent.
-It echoes an article written by my colleague Patrick Baillie in Forbes last year regarding the importance of legal structuring and jurisdiction – in short our position:
+I don’t intend to outline some political position, we are a cloud company not a political party.
+However, we do have guiding principles in the way we go about our business and how we treat our customers’ data privacy.
+They probably aren’t on the criteria list when most of our customers are choosing between using us and say AWS, Microsoft, Rackspace or Google (our four biggest competitors).
+Perhaps, going forward they might be more prevalent.
+It echoes an article written by my colleague Patrick Baillie in Forbes last year regarding the importance of legal structuring and jurisdiction.
+In short our position:

-- We built our cloud with your privacy in mind
+- CloudSigma built our cloud with your privacy in mind

 - We are not the police